Gordon Hill (footballer): Manager

 In the summer of 1991, Hill was managing director, Head Coach and Player of the Nova Scotia Clippers in the team's only year in the Canadian Soccer League, where he took the club to the playoffs.
 In 2001, he briefly managed Chester City during their spell in the Football Conference, and had a short spell managing Hyde United.
 He was the Director of coaching (Boys) for Cleveland United SC 2012–13.
-Hill admits that any promising players would be steered towards his former team.

-He returns to the UK several times a year with groups of players to play games in the Manchester area.
+In 2010, The Sunday Times reported that Hill returns to the UK several times a year with groups of players to play games in the Manchester area.

 International career

 During his career, Hill played at every level for England: as an amateur, youth, under 23, England B and full International, at which level he won six full caps between 1976 and 1977.